-.01 If partners or professional employees from another firm that was not independent of an attest client participate on the attest engagement team, threats to compliance with the "Independence Rule" [1.200.001]

-would not be at an acceptable level and could not be reduced to an acceptable level through the application of safeguards.
-Accordingly, the firm's independence would be impaired.

-However, the firm may use the work of such individuals in a manner similar to internal auditors, provided that the firm complies with AU-C section 610, The Auditor's Consideration of the Internal Audit Function in an Audit of Financial Statements (AICPA, Professional Standards).
+- .01 If partners or professional employees from another firm that was not independent of an attest client participate on the attest engagement team, threats to compliance with the "Independence Rule" [1.200.001] would not be at an acceptable level and could not be reduced to an acceptable level through the application of safeguards.
+Accordingly, the firm's independence would be impaired. - However, the firm may use the work of such individuals in a manner similar to internal auditors, provided that the firm complies with AU-C section 610, Using the Work of Internal Auditors (AICPA, Professional Standards).
 [Prior reference: paragraphs .142-.143 of ET section 191]